pypa/distlib/docs/overview.rst

 * The package ``distlib.markers``, which implements environment markers as defined by :pep:`345`.
-* The package ``distlib.database``, which implements a database of installed distributions, as defined by :pep:`376`.
-* The package ``distlib.depgraph``, which implements distribution dependency graph logic.
+* The package ``distlib.database``, which implements a database of installed distributions, as defined by :pep:`376`, and distribution dependency graph logic.
 * The package ``distlib.glob``, which implements globbing functionality such as the ability to use ``**`` in patterns to specify recursing into subdirectories.